DanialSoleimany/Video-Data-Collection/README.md

-# Video Object Cropper Using YOLO
+# Data collection from video using YOLO

 Extract cropped images of specific objects from a defined time interval of a video using a YOLO model.
 The script processes frames at a target FPS and organizes the cropped objects in folders by second and frame number.